Uniform convergence in probability

 Uniform convergence in probability is a form of convergence in probability in statistical asymptotic theory and probability theory.
-It means that, under certain conditions, the empirical frequencies of all events in a certain event-family converge to their theoretical probabilities.
+It means that, under certain conditions, the empirical frequencies of all events in a certain event-family uniformly converge to their theoretical probabilities.
 Uniform convergence in probability has applications to statistics as well as machine learning as part of statistical learning theory.
+Specifically, the Glivenko-Cantelli theorem and the homonymous classes of functions are fundamentally related to uniform convergence.

 The law of large numbers says that, for each single event $A$, its empirical frequency in a sequence of independent trials converges (with high probability) to its theoretical probability.
-In many application however, the need arises to judge simultaneously the probabilities of events of an entire class $S$ from one and the same sample.
-Moreover it, is required that the relative frequency of the events converge to the probability uniformly over the entire class of events $S$ The Uniform Convergence Theorem gives a sufficient condition for this convergence to hold.
+In many applications however, the need arises to judge simultaneously the probabilities of events of an entire class $S$ from one and the same sample.
+Moreover, it, is required that the relative frequency of the events converge to the probability uniformly over the entire class of events $S$.
+The Uniform Convergence Theorem gives a sufficient condition for this convergence to hold.
 Roughly, if the event-family is sufficiently simple (its VC dimension is sufficiently small) then uniform convergence holds.